Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Many indicators have no concept of trend direction, recency, or structural context.

-What to look for instead: Integration with market structure analysis.
+What separates good indicators: Integration with market structure analysis.
 Proximity filtering that keeps only nearby, relevant blocks visible.

 Problem 4: No Target Projection

 Even when an indicator correctly identifies a valid order block, most stop there.
-They show you where the zone is but give you no framework for what to expect when price arrives.
+They show you where it is but give you no framework for what to expect when price arrives.

-What to look for instead: Target zones or projection logic that shows potential price targets beyond just the entry zone - where institutional participants likely have their exits.
+What actually helps: Target zones or projection logic that shows potential price targets beyond just the entry zone - where institutional participants likely have their exits.

 Detection Quality